apple/swift-system/NNNN-system-stat.md

   /// - Note: This flag may be changed by the file owner or superuser. public static var opaque: FileFlags { get }

-  /// File is compressed at the file system level.
-  ///
-  /// The corresponding C constant is `UF_COMPRESSED`.
-  /// - Note: This flag is read-only.
-Attempting to change it will result in undefined behavior. public static var compressed: FileFlags { get }

-  /// File is tracked for the purpose of document IDs.
-  ///
-  /// The corresponding C constant is `UF_TRACKED`.
-  /// - Note: This flag may be changed by the file owner or superuser. public static var tracked: FileFlags { get }

   /// File should not be displayed in a GUI.
   ///
   /// The corresponding C constant is `UF_HIDDEN`.
   /// - Note: This flag may be changed by the file owner or superuser. public static var hidden: FileFlags { get }

-  /// File requires an entitlement for writing.
-  ///
-  /// The corresponding C constant is `SF_RESTRICTED`.
-  /// - Note: This flag may only be changed by the superuser. public static var restricted: FileFlags { get }

   /// File may not be removed or renamed.
   ///